3 Tips on How to Choose Your Senior Photographer

 This may sound obvious, I know, let’s talk about it for a second.
 When you’re looking for a photographer, make sure you like their style.
 You like how their pictures make you feel.
 If you like bright, colorful photos then don’t choose a photographer whose images give off a dark and moody vibe.
 There’s more to this than purely “editing style”.
 A photographer’s style includes locations, clothing colors, light priority, and posing – among other things.
 It doesn’t mean that you can’t wear a dark colors when you like bright photos.
 I love to pair black clothes with a brighter environment to give it some really beautiful contrast.
 Your photographer will be able to coach you though this!

 Have a little chat with your photographer about what you want from your senior session.
-Do you want a downtown/chic vibe – then ask for location recommendations that fit that vibe.
+See if you like them and feel comfortable with them.
+Ask for location recommendations and see if they’re helpful.

 We want you to feel your very best and information is our greatest ally.